AneeshKandi/EE2016/Lab 4/README.md

 product in the LED.

 ### Problem 2
-Modify the demo code (StpprMtrCntrl.c) supplied to demonstrate the control of stepper motor to rotate in opposite direction.
+Write a program to control the stepper motor.
+Make it rotate in both the directions.

+### Software used
+Keil microvision 5